 March-May (Interns are required to be enrolled on-campus during spring semester.)

-- Interns must commitment to an Orientation Spring Break Trip from March 13–20.
+- Interns must commitment to a Retreat from February 26–28.

 - Students will be compensated hourly during the spring.